 - Avoid working late and burning the midnight oil

-- Eat protein at every meal avoid high carbohydrate foods to optimise your insulin and blood sugar levels
+- Eat protein at every meal avoid high carbohydrate foods to optimize your insulin and blood sugar levels

 - Eat 5 to 6 servings of vegetables each day and avoid fruit early especially those high in potassium